EPM 101Financial Close

 The financial close is the process of finalizing an organization's financial results for a given period.
+In reality it is a recurring, high-pressure orchestration of people, data, systems, controls and judgment — transforming incomplete information into numbers leadership can trust.

 Why the Financial Close Exists